christophrumpel/christophrumpel.github.io/_posts/2017-09-03-build-a-facebook-chatbot-with-laravel-and-botman-studio.md

 <img class="alignnone" style="max-width: 100%; height: auto;" alt="Screenshot showing facebook botman config file" src="/assets/post-images/blog_config_file.png" width="700" />

-In order to connect our BotMan application to a Facebook app and page we need these env values:
+In order to connect our BotMan application to a Facebook app and page we need these env values: (we will add them later)

 {% highlight PowerShell startinline %}
 FACEBOOK_TOKEN=YOUR_APP_FACEBOOK_PAGE_TOKEN